 - Hosted Application Management Model

-In the hosted application management model the provider hosts the readily available software for the customers and delivers it through net.
+In the hosted application management model, the provider hosts the readily available software for the customers and delivers it through the net.

 Benefits of SaaS model

 There are a number of reasons why SaaS is more useful for individuals and businesses of all sizes and types.
-Here’s what is driving customers to use Software as a Service
+Here’s what is driving customers to use Saas.

-- Reduces the work of IT department – SaaS applications are handled by the hoster and thus it helps the IT department to concentrate more on the activities that helps in attaining the goals of the business
+- Reduces the work of the IT department – the hoster handles SaaS applications, and thus it helps the IT department to concentrate more on the activities that help in attaining the goals of the business.

 - Scalability – SaaS resides in a cloud environment that is scalable.

-- Seamless Integration – SaaS can be integrated with a number of devices such as tablets, laptop, desktop and other internet enabled phones.
-SaaS can be customized to meet the needs of a particular customer
+- Seamless Integration – SaaS can be integrated with many devices such as tablets, laptops, desktop, and other internet-enabled phones.
+SaaS can be customized to meet the needs of a particular customer.

-- New Upgrades – If the SaaS providers upgrades the software then it is available online to you with free of cost.
-Even if it is available for cost it will be lower than the traditional model up gradation cost
+- New Upgrades – If the SaaS providers upgrade the software, then it is available online to you free of cost.
+Even if it is available for the cost, it will be lower than the traditional model up-gradation cost.

-Software as a Service has several characteristics that makes it unique from other services.
-Few of the important characteristics are listed below
+It has several characteristics that make it unique from other services.
+A few of the important characteristics are listed below.

 SaaS offers various configuration options like Social site extensions, blog interface, network content access and custom tool modules.
-These options can be used by the user at any time as per their need for the site.
+The user can use these options at any time as per their need for the site.

-In SaaS all the users share a common infrastructure and code which is centrally maintained by the provider.
-Through this way users can save their server space, cost and maintenance.
+In SaaS, all the users share a common infrastructure and code, which the provider centrally maintains.
+Through this way, users can save their server space, cost and maintenance.
 Updates are automatically notified to the users and made at no cost or sometimes with less cost.
 This will also save a lot of time for you.

 SaaS applications can be easily customized to fit your business purpose without affecting your common infrastructure.
 Software as a Service is designed in such a way that the customizations are made unique to each company or individual.
 Updates are also made with less cost and less risk.

-Software as a Service has a multi tier structure that implements a load balancer.
-Without modifying the entire structure of your software the capacity of your system can be adjusted by adding servers as per your demand
+Software as a Service has a multi-tier structure that implements a load balancer.
+Without modifying your software’s entire structure, your system’s capacity can be adjusted by adding servers as per your demand.

-You can access to the data easily from any device that uses internet.
-This will help you to manage your data and make sure that everyone sees the same information at the same time.
+You can access to the data easily from any device that uses the internet.
+This will help you manage your data and make sure that everyone sees the same information simultaneously.

 SaaS and On-premise Application

-SaaS applications are licensed based on two models – Usage based transaction model and time based subscription model.
-In usage based model the user is billed for the number of service transactions used.
-In the second model the user pays for a particular period of time for which he has subscribed.
+SaaS applications are licensed based on two models – The usage-based transaction model and the time-based subscription model.
+In the usage-based model, the user is billed for the number of service transactions used.
+In the second model, the user pays for a particular period of time for which he has subscribed.

-SaaS applications are hosted in the provider’s server.
+SaaS applications are hosted on the provider’s server.
 No hardware or software is installed in the users place.

-In On premise applications the entire responsibility lies with the IT department of the company.
+In On-premise applications, the entire responsibility lies with the IT department of the company.
 The IT people should be familiar with the network, server and application functions.
-They should also be able to troubleshoot the problems and take care of the reliability and security of the application.
-This was a big deal and some companies even outsourced this work to a third party who specialize in IT.
+They should also be able to troubleshoot the problems and take care of the application’s reliability and security.
+This was a big deal, and some companies even outsourced this work to a third party that specializes in IT.